Redwood Parks Conservancy (RPC) is a non-profit cooperating association established to foster understanding, enjoyment, and stewar

 The Smith River National Recreation Area is located within the Six Rivers National Forest in northwestern California.
 This 305,337 acre National Recreation Area (NRA) was designated by Congress in November 1990 to protect the area’s special scenic value, natural diversity, cultural and historical attributes, wilderness, wildlife, fisheries, and the Smith River watershed’s clean waters.
-The Forest Service has been designated as the steward of the NRA to provide recreational opportunities and to manage this diverse area for all of its natural resources.
+The Forest Service has been designated as the steward of this National Recreation Area to provide recreational opportunities and to manage this diverse area for all of its natural resources.

 In addition to river recreation, popular activities in the Six Rivers include camping, hiking, backpacking, and picnicking.
 Within a six-hour drive north of the Bay Area, you can experience the solitude of hiking in the wilderness on over 100 miles of trails and enjoy camping in developed campgrounds or the solitude of camping in the back country.
 There are a wide variety of trails in the Smith River National Recreation Area that range from Siskiyou Wilderness trails to the botanical beauty of the Myrtle Creek and Darlingtonia interpretive trails where visitors can view a variety of rare and endangered plants and wildflowers as well as short trails that offer scenic views of the Smith River National Recreation Area.